Our Sabre Six GT

 Our Reliant Sabre Six GT was dispatched from the factory in March 1964 to dealer Auto Sales Ltd, Bilston, Staffordshire.The car's first owner was Mark Joseland who bought the car in September 1964.
 He was a very active motor sport enthusiast, being a long-time member of the Midland Auto Club (MAC) based at Shelsley Walsh hillclimb and Captain of the Frazer Nash Club from 1975 to 1978.
 Sadly he was killed in a road car accident in June 2009.
 A family friend and fellow car enthusiast, Martin Cowell, bought the car in 2010 but made very little use of it, selling it to us in July 2017.

-The car started its life British Racing Green but at some time in its life was re-paintd white.
+The car started its life British Racing Green but at some time in its life, late 70s/early 80s, was re-paintd white.
 Mark's motor sport exploits in the Sabre were documented from time to time in Slice (the Magazine of the Reliant Sabre and Scimitar Owners' Club).
 The car came to us with many performance modificaxtion including a "fast road" engine (strengthened bottom end, Raymond May aluminium 12-port cylinder head, "277" camshaft, twin SU carburettors, free flow exhaust), front anti-roll bar and remote oil cooler.

 The car had been taxed and MoT'd all its life and appeared to be in fair overall condition.
-The biggest problem appeard to be severe paint blistering at the rear of the car.
-Our plan was to carry out a light re-commissioning and use it pretty much as it was - a good companion to our near-concors white Sabre Six Convertible.
+The biggest problem appeard to be bad paint blistering at the rear of the car.
+Our plan was to carry out a light re-commission and use it pretty much as it was - a good companion to our near-concours white Sabre Six Convertible.
 It didn't quite work out like that!!

 Then the exhaust manifold developed a massive leak and as the rest of the system was in very poor condition I decided to get a new replacement system.
-As you can imagine these don’t come “off the shelf” so I went to Fast Road Conversions in Ashford, Kent and a couple of weeks later I collected the car, but the 35 mile drive home confirmed that this had not cured the running problem.
+As you can imagine these don’t come “off the shelf” for Sabres so I went to Fast Road Conversions in Ashford, Kent and a couple of weeks later I collected the car.
+But the 35 mile drive home confirmed that this had not cured the running problem.

 Just over a year of ownership and we decided to remove the engine and dispatch it to Sabre expert Iain Daniels Classic Motorsport.
 Iain soon dismantled the engine for inspection.
 He found it to be in good condition generally with regard to bearings, bores and pistons.
 It fact it has been re-built to a good standard at some stage with Volvo pistons, capped centre main bearings, “277” camshaft, balanced crank and pistons, etc. However the head gasket had failed in a few places, the head was warped and it had incorrect, ill fitting inlet valves.
 These issues would certainly account for the engine’s poor performance.
 So the engine was rebuilt, retaining the good bits but replacing or reconditioning the bad bits.

 The fuel tank had been replaced at some time in the past with a new painted mild steel tank.
 When removed it could be seen to be in very sound condition.
 However it was not quite the correct shape and to make it fit a previous owner had crudely cut and patched the rear valence.
 I considered getting a new tank made.
-This was going to cost several hundred pounds to replace a sound tank.
-So I went for plan B, that was to modify the rear valence to make it slightly “fatter”.
+This would have cost several hundred pounds, so I went for plan B, that was to modify the rear valence to make it slightly “fatter”.
 The tank now fits fine and the difference in the valence is imperceptible in my opinion.

 I then set about remaking various metal brackets to replace rusted originals.
 These included the bonded in bonnet hinge brackets, the rear cross-member to rear wing brackets and the straps that connect the “B” post seat belt mount to the rear chassis cross-member (the car appeard never to have been fitted with seat belts but our plan is to add them).

 I decided to replace all the rusty nuts and bolts fixing the body to the chassis.
 The chassis was found to be in sound condition but had some areas of surface rust.
-After some deliberation I decided to get it, together will numerous suspension components and brackets, shot blasted and powder coated.
-Other parts I hand painted with POR15.
+After some deliberation I decided to get it, together wilh numerous suspension components and brackets, shot blasted and powder coated.
+Other parts I prepared and hand painted with POR15.

 On inspecting the dismantled front suspension I noticed that one of the lower wishbones was slightly bent.
 With the help of a friend and his giant vice, this was easily corrected.
 However, when I came to reassemble the suspension I realised that one of the lower wishbone chassis brackets was positioned about 4mm too far forward.
 It seems that someone had relocated the bracket, perhaps after an accident, to suit the bent wishbone!
 I managed to fabricate a new bracket and got a local welder to stitch it into place.